 At EHN, we are committed to listening, speaking up, and taking action against anti-racist rhetoric and practices.
 We acknowledge and think actively about how different communities, and groups and individuals therein, distinctly experience racism, including individuals who may identify or present as Asian, Black, Hispanic/Latinx, Indigenous, Middle Eastern, Pacific Islander, or multiracial.

-A couple of months ago, we wrote about our intention to share more reading lists around themes that highlight the work and expertise of scholars and activists of color who identify as women, trans, and non binary people.
+A couple of months ago, we wrote about our intention to share more reading lists around themes that highlight the work and expertise of scholars and activists of color who identify as women, trans, and/or non binary people.

 Today, we are excited to kick off Tools for Change: a new series to earmark resources on environmental-related topics from such scholars and activists of color.
 We hope that this series will offer some starting points to help center conversations on, and gain a deeper understanding of, race, racism, and racial justice in various environmentally-focused topics.